How Health Savings Accounts Work for Self-Employment

 But before you can apply for an HSA, you need to enroll in a high-deductible health plan (HDHP).
 The name says it all—an HDHP is a low-cost, high-risk health insurance plan with a minimum annual deductible of at least $1,200 for an individual and $2,400 for a family.

-The high-deductible, low-premium model encourages frugality (if your premium is high, then you won’t run to the doctor every time you have a sniffle), while protecting employees from the financial burden of big medical bills.
+The high-deductible, low-premium model encourages frugality (if your deductible is high, then you won’t run to the doctor every time you have a sniffle), while protecting employees from the financial burden of big medical bills.

 Similar to an IRA retirement savings account, you can invest the money in your HSA account in mutual funds or bonds, and your earnings are tax-free, provided that you use the money to pay for legitimate medical expenses, such as deductibles and co-payments.